 - This allows for active involvement knowing the benefits you plan on seeing.

-- Goals will give the students something to work towards.
+- Goals will give the students something to work on.

 6. Share success stories

-- Success stories and progress being spoken about gives children the confidence to build their foundation.
+- Success stories and progress being spoken about give children the confidence to build their foundation.

 - Make sure that all students know how your classroom functions.